 Your doctor will use specific tests to diagnose otosclerosis and determine the severity of your condition:

-- CT Scan: CT scans help visualize the bony growth and see whether there is damage to the cochlear nerve and labyrinth.
+- CT scans help visualize the bony growth and see whether there is damage to the cochlear nerve and labyrinth.

-- Hearing Test: If you suffer from otosclerosis, your hearing loss may affect all pitches.
+- If you suffer from otosclerosis, your hearing loss may affect all pitches.
 Dr Kleid will evaluate this to guide the treatment.

 Treatment of otosclerosis is dependent on your age as well as the cause and severity of the condition.
 A comprehensive treatment plan may include: